Claes Fellbom

-Claes Fellbom (born 29 January 1943) is a Swedish film director, screenwriter, and composer, and a librettist and opera stage director.
-He is the founder and managing director of Folkoperan.
-This company he led for 36 years.
+Claes Fellbom (29 January 1943 – 19 April 2024) was a Swedish film director, screenwriter, and composer, and a librettist and opera stage director.
+He was the founder and managing director of the company Folkoperan, which he led for 36 years.

-In 1989 he started his international career and after that he had at least one premier per year.
-He also wrote libretti to nine operas.
-Among others: Marie Antoinette, Zarah and JEPPE.
+In 1989, he started his international career and after that he had at least one premiere per year.
+He also wrote libretti to nine operas, including Marie Antoinette, Zarah and JEPPE, as well as penning several books.

-He has also written several books.

-He collaborated with composer Sven-David Sandström on Jeppe: The Cruel Comedy (2001), and made a notorious film of Giuseppe Verdi's Aida, with Folkoperan in 1987, which was performed topless.
+Fellbom collaborated with composer Sven-David Sandström on Jeppe: The Cruel Comedy (2001), and made a notorious film of Giuseppe Verdi's Aida, with Folkoperan in 1987, which was performed topless.
 He also wrote the libretti for Daniel Börtz's Marie Antoinette (1998) and Svall (2005) and Qu Xiaosong's Oedipus.

+Death

+Fellbom died on 19 April 2024, at the age of 81.